EladioAMendez/visions_align/DevDocs/0_UI_Components_Guide.md

 ## Building Custom Components

-When creating your own components for FeNAgO:
+When creating your own components for VisionsAlign:

 1. **Place in the components directory**: `/components/{ComponentName}.tsx`
 2. **Use TypeScript interfaces** for props: